finalstate/Espynoza/README.md

 apt-get install mosquitto mosquitto-clients
 ```

-Please refer to the mosquitto documentation for configuration.
+Please refer to the mosquitto documentation for configuration and usage.
 The out-of-the-box config should be OK if you are happy without security settings...

 **paho-mqtt**: a Python library for using MQTT.
 Again, we install using pip: